How to buy the best steam cleaner

 Price doesn’t guarantee quality so check our steam cleaner reviews to find the best for your budget.

-Black and Decker, Vax, Shark, Morphy Richards and Russell Hobbs are among the big brand names which produce steam cleaners.
+Black and Decker, Vax, Shark, Morphy Richards and Russell Hobbs are among the big names that produce steam cleaners.
 Stores including Argos, John Lewis and some supermarkets stock steam cleaners in their household departments.
 Some steam cleaners can only be bought online, such as the Quest 43560 steam mop.

 What steam cleaner accessories do I need?

 Attachments help you tackle other cleaning jobs around the home, such as window cleaning, refreshing your carpet and even cleaning your car (more typical of handheld models).
-Depending on what you plan to steam-clean, keep an eye out for:
+Depending on what you plan to steam clean, keep an eye out for:

 - Squeegee - for cleaning glass